 - Matching/challenge grants for capital campaigns

-Let’s be clear.
-Grants are not going to be the sole source for your project unless you find a single funder to support a small renovation project or piece of equipment.
-The larger the capital need, the more types of support you must secure for it.
+It’s important to note that grants are not going to be the sole source for your project unless you find a single funder to support a small renovation project or piece of equipment.
+The larger the capital needs, the more types of support you must secure for it.
 In most cases, you’ll need to align more than one grantor (private or government), more than one sponsor, and more than a few donors to support the full cost of your project.

 - Grants are part of a larger, phased capital campaign.